Benito Pérez Galdós: Return to the theatre

-His first mature play was Realidad, an adaptation of his novel of the same name, which had been written in dialogue.
-Pérez Galdós was attracted to the idea of making direct contact with his public and seeing and hearing their reactions.
+Pérez Galdós' first mature play was Realidad, an adaptation of his novel of the same name, which had been written in dialogue.
+Pérez Galdós was attracted to the idea of making direct contact with the public and seeing and hearing their reactions.
 Rehearsals began in February 1892.
-The theatre was packed on the opening night and received the play enthusiastically.
-Pérez Galdós took about 15 curtain calls.
-However, although the audience reception was good, the play did not receive universal critical acclaim because of its realistic dialogue which did not accord with the general theatrical language of the time, the setting of a scene in the boudoir of a courtesan, and the un-Spanish attitude towards a wife’s adultery.
-The Catholic press did not attend the performance but this did not prevent them from denouncing the author as a perverse and wicked influence.
+The theatre was packed on the opening night and the play was received enthusiastically.
+However, the play did not receive universal critical acclaim due to the realism of the dialogue which did not accord with the theatrical norms of the time; and the setting of a scene in the boudoir of a courtesan, and the un-Spanish attitude towards a wife's adultery.
+The Catholic press denounced the author as a perverse and wicked influence.
 The play ran for twenty nights.

 In 1901, his play Electra caused a storm of outrage and floods of equally hyperbolic enthusiasm.
 As in many of his works, Pérez Galdós targeted clericalism and the inhuman fanaticism and superstition that can accompany it.
 The performance was interrupted by audience reaction and the author had to take many curtain calls.
 After the third night, the conservative and clerical parties organised a demonstration outside the theatre.
-The police moved in and arrested two members of a workers’ organization who had reacted against the demonstration.
+The police moved in and arrested two members of a workers' organization who had reacted against the demonstration.
 Several people were wounded as a result of the clash and, the next day, the newspapers were divided between liberal support for the play and Catholic/conservative condemnation.
 Over one hundred performances were given in Madrid alone and the play was also performed in the provinces.
 In 1934, 33 years later, a revival in Madrid produced much the same degree of uproar and outrage.